n3wsw3/Expresly/ShuntingYard.md

       - **If _w_ is `true`, increment _a_**
       - **Set the argument count of _f_ to _a_**
       - **Push _f_ onto output queue**
-    - _If the stack runs out without finding a left parentheses, then there are mismatched parentheses._ (Throws `expresly::mismatched_parentheses`)
+    - _If the stack runs out without finding a left parenthesis, then there are mismatched parentheses._ (Throws `expresly::mismatched_parentheses`)
 - When there are no more tokens to read:
   - While there are still operator tokens in the stack:
-    - _If the operator token on the top of the stack is a parentheses, then there are mismatched parentheses._ (Throws `expresly::mismatched_parentheses`)
+    - _If the operator token on the top of the stack is a parenthesis, then there are mismatched parentheses._ (Throws `expresly::mismatched_parentheses`)
     - Pop the operator onto the output queue.
 - Exit.